 - 1. The first instruction copies the value from the target system register to a temporary general-purpose register. - 2.
 The next one or more instructions modify the required bits in the general-purpose register.
-This can be one or both of: - BIC to clear just the bits that need to be cleared to 0 - ORR to set just the bits that need to be set to 1. - 3.
+This can be one or both of: - BIC to clear to 0 only the bits that must be cleared - ORR to set to 1 only the bits that must be set. - 3.
 The final instruction writes the value from the general-purpose register to the target system register.